C L O S L E R

 I learned, finally, the message I had been teaching for so many years.
 I work hard now to not worry alone.
 I engage in therapy; I seek out company when I’m having a terrible day.
 For my own patients, whether they be new parents or teenagers with depression, I remind them also to never worry alone.
 It is a simple sentiment – but one that is actually quite hard to do.

 I am a fan of Brene’ Brown’s work which brought a new description to an inner truth for me.
-I value vulnerability because it is what allows us to be authentic and humble, two qualities I value greatly.
+I value vulnerability because it’s what allows us to be authentic and humble, two qualities I greatly value.
 When I was most unwell, my psychiatrist told me that sometimes those used to being on the giving end of the equation find it hardest to be on the receiving end.
 He told me it would take time to get used to being the one needing help.

 At that moment, I didn’t value being vulnerable one bit.
 Now, however, I see the chance to be vulnerable – to share my story, to grow from the challenge of being the patient when I was trained to be the doctor – as an amazing gift.
 It isn’t a “vulnerability” to be vulnerable, it is a chance to be strong.
 I hope it allows others be strong by realizing the value of struggle and imperfection.